-Hannah specializes in assessment and treatment of adults living with problems such as chronic pain, trauma, anxiety, PTSD, depression, sleep difficulties, adjustment to life changes, sexuality, illness, relationship difficulties, sexual abuse and other problems.
+Hannah specializes in assessment and treatment of adults living with problems such as chronic pain, trauma, anxiety, PTSD, depression, sleep difficulties, adjustment to life changes, sexuality, illness, relationship difficulties, sexual abuse, and other problems.

 Hannah is a clinical psychologist with extensive experience in all aspects of the clinical psychology of adults and adolescents.
 She specializes in the effects of pain, in particular women’s health and management of endometriosis, and trauma and is an ACC provider for sensitive claims, assessment and treatment, pain and mental injury due to physical injury.
-She works alongside clients and their families who are experiencing difficulties related to, health and well being, anxiety, depression, stress, earthquake distress, trauma, chronic pain, relationships, sexuality, sexual abuse, fertility, endometriosis, adjustment to injury, and life role changes.
+She works alongside clients and their families who are experiencing difficulties related to, health and wellbeing, anxiety, depression, stress, earthquake distress, trauma, chronic pain, relationships, sexuality, sexual abuse, fertility, endometriosis, adjustment to injury, and life role changes.

-Her approach is centered on the overall well-being of the individual as well as the impact on partners and the wider family system.
+Her approach is centred on the overall well-being of the individual as well as the impact on partners and the wider family system.
 Specifically, Hannah’s background clinical training encompasses all aspects of general mental health, in particular, trauma, anxiety disorders, depression, post-natal depression, adjustment, loss and grief, pain, trauma, and sexuality and gender diversity.
-She works well as part of team alongside medical specialists, nurses, midwives, physiotherapists and general practitioners.
+She works well as part of team alongside medical specialists, nurses, midwives, physiotherapists, and general practitioners.